Hiring a Car in Austria: A Complete Guide

 Driver’s license

 Bring a valid driver’s license from your home country.
 Many visitors can rent with a standard overseas license.
-If your license is not in English or German (or uses a non-Roman alphabet), bring an International Driving Permit (IDP) or an official translation alongside your original license.
-Some providers require you to have held your license for at least one year.
+If your license is not in English or German, or uses a non-Roman alphabet, bring an International Driving Permit (IDP) or an official translation alongside your original license.
+Some rental providers require you to have held your license for at least one year.

 Age requirement

-Minimum ages vary by provider, but many require drivers to be at least 21.
+Minimum ages vary by provider and vehicle category, but many rental companies require drivers to be at least 21.
 Drivers under 25 may pay a young driver supplement.
-Higher minimum ages can apply to premium vehicles and larger categories.
+Premium cars, larger vehicles, and SUVs can have higher age requirements.

 Credit card

-A credit card in the main driver’s name is usually required for the rental and deposit.
-Deposit amounts vary by vehicle class, location, and insurance selected.
-Your bank may take a few days to release the hold after return.
+A credit card in the main driver’s name is usually required for the rental deposit.
+The hold amount depends on the vehicle class, pick-up location, fuel policy, and insurance selected.
+Your bank may take several days to release the hold after the car is returned.

 Passport or ID

-A passport (or valid ID for eligible travelers) is typically required for verification.
-Ensure the same name appears on all documents (license, credit card, and passport) to avoid delays at pick-up.
+A passport, or valid national ID for eligible travelers, is typically required at pick-up.
+Make sure the name on your license, credit card, passport or ID, and booking confirmation matches to avoid delays at the rental desk.

 Where to pick up your rental car in Austria